Sydney Metro: Operations

-Sydney Metro services are operated by Metro Trains Sydney, a joint venture between MTR Corporation, John Holland Group, and UGL Rail, who will operate and maintain the network under a 15-year contract.
+Sydney Metro services are operated by Metro Trains Sydney, a joint venture between MTR Corporation, ComfortDelGro, and UGL Rail, who will operate and maintain the network under a 15-year contract.
 The network is fully automated to the GoA4 level and uses CBTC signalling throughout.

 Network

 The Metro North West & Bankstown Line is currently the only line in the Sydney Metro network, linking Tallawong to Sydenham with 21 stations along a 52 km distance.

 Services began between Tallawong and Chatswood in May 2019.
 For the first 6 months of operation, they were supplemented with trackwork-style rail replacement buses for late-night services from Sundays to Wednesdays.
 The section to Sydenham through the city centre opened in August 2024.

 Capacity

 Platform screen doors are standard across the network.

 The Metro North West & Bankstown Line currently operates with 6-car trains running on 4-minute headways.
 After the addition of the Stage 2 extension to Bankstown, the stations' platforms will be configured to allow for future use of 8-car trains and the signalling system designed to allow for 2-minute headways, both of which are planned to be introduced once increased patronage demands it.
 Eight-car trains have a design capacity of 1,539 customers and increasing the running frequency to ultimately 30 trains per hour (2-minute headway) would provide a maximum capacity of 46,170 passengers per hour per direction.